daronyondem/cloud-computing-101/README.md

 **Cloud Architecture Design**: Practice the fundamentals of designing cloud architectures, including best practices, patterns, and principles to ensure scalability, reliability, and security.

 **Q&A**: Conclude the course with an open question and answer session to address any remaining questions, concerns, or areas of interest related to cloud computing.

+## Formatting Guidelines for Assignments

+During this graduate level cloud computing course, you are required to adhere to the APA 7th edition formatting guidelines for all your assignments.
+The American Psychological Association (APA) format standardizes the structure and presentation of scholarly writing, thus ensuring clarity and consistency in your assignments.
+This involves proper citation of sources, formatting of tables and figures, organizing headings, and presenting a clear visual hierarchy.
+To assist you with the correct usage of APA 7th edition format, you can find [a sample paper](https://apastyle.apa.org/style-grammar-guidelines/paper-format/sample-papers) for your reference.
+Be sure to familiarize yourself with the formatting requirements and adhere to them in your submissions.